 Last Updated on March 1, 2023 by Lori Geurin

-Wondering how to go on vacation while suffering from chronic illness?
+Wondering how to go on vacation while suffering from a chronic illness?
 This article offers you twelve useful tips for traveling with chronic illness.

 We recently took the family on a spring break trip to Florida, so I thought I’d share a little about our trip with you.
 I took my laptop on the trip, thinking I’d write along the way, but between being so busy and feeling pretty wiped out from the fast pace, it simply didn’t happen.

-David and I agreed it was one of our favorite trips with the kids yet.
+David and I agreed it was one of our favorite trips with the kids.
 I was thankful the boys could come because they’re often busy with work or other activities like college kids are.
-Every family has its own vibe and when we all get together, there’s a lot of laughter.
+Every family has its vibe, and when we all get together, there’s a lot of laughter.
 Plus, with all 6 of us together, things can get pretty loud.
 We all love music, joking around, the occasional debate (some more than others-ha!), and having fun.

 Here’s a short recap of our trip…(then I’ll give you the 12 travel tips).